Donald Trump Mocks, Then Takes Credit For Colin Kaepernick’s NFL Unemployment

-In the midst of his Louisville, Kentucky rally on Monday, US President Donald Trump decided to take a shot at former San Francisco 49ers NFL quarterback Colin Kaepernick, who is still effectively unemployed today.
+In the midst of his Louisville, Kentucky, rally on Monday, U.S. President Donald Trump decided to take a shot at former San Francisco 49ers NFL quarterback Colin Kaepernick, who is still effectively unemployed today.
 Kaepernick courted controversy during the last NFL fall season when, instead of standing for the national anthem, he opted to take a knee instead.
-The player then went on to feud with Trump through Twitter, with Kaepernick accusing the real-estate mogul turned politician for being “openly racist.”
+The player then went on to feud with Trump through Twitter, with Kaepernick accusing the real estate mogul-turned-politician of being “openly racist.”

-While Trump did not call out Kaepernick by name, the US President did take the opportunity to mock the former San Francisco 49er quarterback and the fact that the player was still waiting to be approached by any team for the upcoming football season, according to a CBS Sports report.
+While Trump did not call out Kaepernick by name, the U.S. president did take the opportunity to mock the former San Francisco 49er quarterback and the fact that the player was still waiting to be approached by any team for the upcoming football season, according to a CBS Sports report.
 According to Trump, part of the reason why the NFL player remains unsigned to a team is due to him, as well as his rather infamous tweets.

 “And you know, your San Francisco quarterback.
 I’m sure nobody ever heard of him.
 I’m just reporting the news.
 There was an article today — I love to report the news, and then they said I made a mistake, right?
 I said, ‘No, the people reporting the news made a mistake if it’s wrong.’